HuskHoard/HuskHoard/README.md

 ##  The Hoard: Ransomware & Bit-Rot Defense
 *   **The "Hole" Defense:** When an attacker hits a Husked file, they are merely encrypting a "hole."
-The actual data remains safely stored in the append-only Vault.
+The actual data remains safely stored in the append-only Hoard.
 *   **Point-in-Time Rollback:** HuskHoard maintains historic file versions.
 If a file is deleted or corrupted, the `restore` command allows you to roll back to any previous version.
-*   * Bit-Rot Protection:** Every block is **BLAKE3-hashed**.
+*   **Bit-Rot Protection:** Every block is **BLAKE3-hashed**.
 The built-in Scrubber periodically verifies the entire archive, detecting "bit-flips" before they become permanent.
-    *

 ## 🚀 Quick Start (Ubuntu 24.04)

 ### 1. Prerequisites